 Crime is not a major issue in tourist locales and small towns but I do suggest you be wary if you decide to walk around in some parts of Belize City.
-Belize City might be inevitable for many people therefore a good precaution would be to catch a taxi between destinations or hire a tour guide since they have their own vehicles.
+Belize City might be inevitable for many people, therefore, a good precaution would be to catch a taxi between destinations or hire a tour guide since they have their own vehicles.
 However, don’t worry about other places in Belize, you will have no problem feeling safe.

-What to eat
+4. What to eat

 A popular alternative for people who can only be in Belize for 3 to 5 days is to stay a day or two in San Ignacio and spend the remainder of the time in Caye Caulker.
 Others prefer to spend their week in Southern Belize since they can easily catch a ferry to Honduras from Placencia, Dangriga or Punta Gorda and continue on their journey backpacking Central America.

-Two reasons for visiting Northern Belize are for the sleepy villages of Consejo and Sarteneja and the exhilarating boat trip to the Maya ruins of Lamanai.
+Two reasons for visiting Northern Belize are for the sleepy fishing villages of Consejo and Sarteneja and the exhilarating boat trip to the Maya ruins of Lamanai.

 Thanks for stopping by, feel free to comment and share this post.